Liveaboard boats – the best boats to live on

 Galley (kitchen)

-If you’re planning on cooking while under way, an L-shaped galley is preferred so that you can wedge yourself in during rough conditions.
-Other nice-to-haves include double sinks, refrigeration, and dedicated counter space.
 Also, if you plan on running a propane stove, check to see if you have space for a large (50lbs+) propane tank in the gas locker.
 Some older boats will only fit a 5lb tank and while you can work around this, it’s a pain to change and refill your propane tanks every couple of weeks.

 The cockpit (boot room and deck)

-Having a cockpit that is protected from the elements will expand your living area considerably.
-Know that a good canvas dodger and bimini starts at $5,000, so it’s a huge bonus to find a boat with good canvas work.
 If you live in a cold rainy area, I would strongly suggest a canvas bridge and a full enclosure (if you can afford it).
 This can be a great place for leaving boots and jackets.
-As an alternative you can always tarp your boat, but this can be noisy and you’ll have to pay closer attention to high winds in your area.

 Storage

-The more storage the better!
-Many newer boats are more spacious and streamlined at the cost of storage space.
 Older boats, in general, seem to be more practical in this regard.
-If you can’t fit everything on your boat, you can look into dock boxes, using a spare cabin for storage, or renting a storage unit.
+If you can’t fit everything on your boat, you can look into dock boxes, use a spare cabin for storage, or rent a storage unit.

 The head (bathroom)

-A single head is all that’s necessary for a couple living aboard, though larger boats often offer two heads (nice for families).
-Showers are a luxury and many boats don’t have showers at all.
-This is less of a problem than you might think because most liveaboard marinas have shower blocks.
-In fact, many liveaboard residents don’t even use their boat showers because of the moisture it creates below deck, the water draw on their tanks, and the energy required to heat the water (this may involve running the engine).
 Instead many just opt to use the marina facilities.
-Whether you shower aboard or not, look for boats that have good water capacity.
+Whether you shower aboard or not, look for boats that have good water tank capacity.
 Though it is possible to hook up on-demand water in some marinas, most owners of liveaboard boats opt to just refill their tanks every week.

-All liveaboard boats are a compromise, and it’s unlikely that you’ll find a boat that meets all of your requirements.
-It’s best to have a short list of non-negotiable features and focus there (for us it was a pullman berth, 2nd cabin, and storage).
+It’s best to have a short list of non-negotiable features and focus there (for us it was a Pullman berth, 2nd cabin, and storage).
 Save some of your budget for upgrades as you’ll undoubtedly want to make changes once you move in.

 If you’re looking for more information on living on a boat be sure to check out our articles: